Whether you are looking for

 - what to fill in on the contract,

 - what else is required to go with the contract,

 - to what should be done on the day of Exchange,

-For a purchase conveyance, the conveyancing process in NSW include
+For a purchase conveyance, the conveyancing process in Sydney (and NSW) includes:

 - what to look out for in a contract,

 - how to read the more common Special Conditions in the contract,

 - what to take note in the other required documents that come with the contract,